ngx-translate/core/README.md

          // optional, default is "en"
         translate.setDefault('en');

-         // the lang to use, if the lang isn't available, it will use the loader defined to get them translate.use(userLang);
+         // the lang to use, if the lang isn't available, it will use the current loader to get them translate.use(userLang);

-        // if you manually want to get new translations, you can call this:
-        // use the loader defined (static by default) to get the translations translate.getTranslation(userLang);
     }
 }
 ```